onflow/flow-go/pkg/language/docs/language.md

 ## Semicolons

+Semicolons (;) are used as statement separators.
+Semicolons can be placed after any statement, but can be omitted if only one statement appears on the line.
-Semicolons may be used to separate statements, but are optional.
-They can be used to separate multiple statements on a single line.
+Semicolons must be used to separate multiple statements if they appear on the same line.

 ```bamboo,file=semicolons.bpl
 // Declare a constant, without a semicolon